In this comparison, we’ll compare Shark’s two new upright models – the Shark Vertex AZ2002 and the Rotator Adv LA502.

 The Lift-Away feature only works with suction-based or turbo tools.
 You cannot attach the motorized floor nozzle in the lift away configuration, as there are no electrical connections in the hose and wand.

-The Vertex has a wide floor nozzle with a cleaning path of 12”, whereas the Rotator has a narrower one with a 9.5”.
+The Vertex has a wide floor nozzle with a cleaning path width of 12”, whereas the Rotator has a narrower one with a 9.5”.

-Although a broader nozzle reduces the time needed for cleaning large areas, it also decreases the velocity of intake air at the base as compared to a narrow floor nozzle.
+Although a broader nozzle reduces the time needed for cleaning large areas, it also decreases the velocity of intake air at the base compared to a narrow floor nozzle.
 So, the Rotator’s nozzle is efficient at utilizing the generated suction.

 The Vertex has a 30ft power cord and 5.5ft hose, which makes uninterrupted cleaning possible as you don’t have to switch power outlets for every room, an added convenience for large homes.